vernak2539/words-byvernacchia/src/content/blog/2023/05/astro-content-collection-month-and-year-pages.md

 (Again, using the post's frontmatter data (i.e. `pubDate`) for filtering)

-💡Remember, `Date.prototype.getMonth()` is zero-based (where zero indicates the first month of the year).
+🤔 Remember, `Date.prototype.getMonth()` is zero-based (where zero indicates the first month of the year).

 And there we have it, pages that display posts by year and month of the year!